Mononym: Sportspeople

-In Brazil, it is very common for footballers to go by one name for simplicity and as a personal brand.
-Examples include Pelé, Ronaldo, Kaká, Alisson, Neymar, and Ronaldinho.
-Brazil's President Luiz Inácio Lula da Silva is known as "Lula", a nickname he officially added to his full name.
+In Brazil, it is very common for sportspeople, especially footballers, to go by one name both for simplicity and as a personal brand.
+Examples include Pelé, Ronaldo, Rivaldo, Kaká, Casemiro, Neymar, Raphinha and Ronaldinho.

+Incumbent President of Brazil Luiz Inácio Lula da Silva is simply known as "Lula", a nickname he officially added to his full name.

 Such mononyms, which take their origin in given names, surnames or nicknames, are often used because Portuguese names tend to be rather long.

-Players from other countries where Portuguese is spoken, such as Portugal itself and Lusophone countries in Africa, also occasionally use mononyms, such as Bruma, Otávio, Pepe, Toti and Vitinha from Portugal.
+Players from other countries where Portuguese is spoken, such as Portugal itself and Lusophone countries in Africa, also occasionally use mononyms, such as Bruma, Otávio, Pepe, Toti and Vitinha from Portugal, as well as Vozinha from Cape Verde.

-Western computer systems do not always support mononyms, most still requiring a given name and a surname.
-Some companies get around this by entering the mononym as both the given name and the surname.
+In Australia, where nicknames and short names are extremely common, individuals with long names of European origin (such as soccer manager Ange Postecoglou, who was born in Greece) will often be referred to by a mononym, even in news headlines.
+Similarly, outside Greece, the Greek basketball player Giannis Antetokounmpo is often referred to as just "Giannis" due to the length of his last name.